Kasakka/videostream/README.md

 # Video Streaming Backend

-This project is an ASP.NET Core-based video streaming backend that has evolved into a full MVC application.
+This project is an ASP.NET Core-based video streaming backend.
 It is designed for local development and containerized deployment using Docker.
 The application dynamically lists any MP4 video file placed in the `videos` folder, streams video files using HTTP range requests (allowing features like seeking), and provides a user-friendly web interface.

 ## Features